-Prescription painkillers, also called opioids, lead many people into addiction.
+Prescription drug addiction to painkillers, also called opioids, lead many people into addiction.
 Even when your doctor prescribes these medications for your chronic pain, you can find yourself needing painkiller addiction treatment.
 But with the right help, you end your addiction and start rebuilding your life.
 That help takes place at Melrose Recovery Group in Los Angeles, CA.

 About Painkiller Addiction